Bhashini-IITJ/BharatSceneTextDataset/README.md

 ### Data Download:
 BSTD images split used in Visual Translation can be downloaded from the [link](https://drive.google.com/file/d/1Vi4aPn8w9R4dpiN6Vlt8__prDwT5c6Yk/view?usp=share_link)
-BSTD images split used in Visual Translation can be downloaded from the

 Images used in Visual Translation can be downloaded directly from the [link](https://drive.google.com/file/d/1jIPl2C-xjFKyAsDMLPuQBPadIJwI0KEN/view?usp=share_link)